• Skip to primary navigation

 Bittersweet chocolate typically contains more cocoa solids and less added sugar compared to unsweetened varieties.

-While both are low in sugar, it is important to note that bittersweet can still contain a significant amount, so moderation is key.
+While both are low in sugar, note that bittersweet can still contain a significant amount, so moderation is key.

 Choose the option that aligns with your individual health goals and needs.